 Hmmm.
 As an option I looked at what it would cost me to rent a place like the home I'm buying today.
 Of course if I rent I'd be "pouring my rental money down the drain every month."
 Right.
 What I wouldn't be doing if I rented is burdening myself with monthly house payments and expenses on the theory that the house will appreciate in value, thus increasing my net worth.
 Remember, I won't retire until I have the net worth I need.
 There's no need to accumulate more wealth with that real estate investment, unless it's part of the overall financial plan.

 One reason I add housing in now is that it gives me some flexibility later to come back and redo the plan.
-It's hard for me to envision living a less grand lifestyle than I do today.
+It was hard for me at 40 to envision living a less grand lifestyle than was.
 Well, I can envision it, but I don't know if I could correctly judge how much less I would need to maintain that new life style.
 Housing options are easier for me to explore.

 I know what a big house rents for in Gilroy - a lot less than a small apartment rents for in Saratoga.
 If I moved to Gilroy could I retire 10 years sooner?
 Or better put, would I be willing to move to Gilroy if it meant I could retire 10 years earlier?
 And it's not always as dramatic as Gilroy vs. Saratoga.
-There are lots of great locations that cost less per month to rent than buying the house I'm living in now.
+There are lots of great locations that cost less per month to rent than buying the house I was living in.
 They aren't in downtown Saratoga, but they're not very far away either.

 Would I be willing to live in a three bedroom, 1500 square foot rented executive condo in Campbell if it meant I could have 10 more retirement years?
 Hmmm, 10 years.
 That's a lot of time.
 I remember Jon once saying, "I'd buy my shirts at KMart if it meant I could retire early."
 Hmmm.
 If renting a home is the key to an early retirement then sign me up.